Becoming an accredited driver trainer

 When applying for driver trainer accreditation, the person is required to declare on the application form that they understand their responsibilities under the regulation and that failure to comply with the statutory accreditation conditions may result in the driver trainer's accreditation being amended, suspended or cancelled.

-Note: Accredited Driver trainers are required to possess a suitability card (blue card) issued by the Queensland Public Safety Business Agency.
-For more information visit www.bluecard.qld.gov.au.
+Note: Accredited driver trainers must have a suitability card (blue card) issued by the Queensland Public Safety Business Agency.
+Find out more about applying for a blue card.

-The department strongly recommends that businesses involved in providing learner driver training, seek independent professional advice and obtain appropriate levels of insurance to meet their business needs.
+We strongly recommend that businesses involved in providing learner driver training, seek independent professional advice and obtain appropriate levels of insurance to meet their business needs.
 This includes professional indemnity and public liability insurance.

 An applicant for driver trainer accreditation must demonstrate appropriate competencies to undertake the role by successfully completing the approved training course delivered by a Transport and Main Roads approved registered training organisation (RTO).